-If the competition would like to have smaller numbers, e.g. 7v7 at Year 6 or Year 7, this is allowed within this framework.
+The above table indicates the maximum number of players per team at that age group.
+If the competition would like to have smaller numbers, e.g. 7v7 at U11 or U12, this is allowed within this framework.

 A match may not START if either team consists of fewer than six players.
 The minimum number of players in a team required for a match to CONTINUE is also six.
 Should a team fall below this, normal rules apply, as per Laws of Association Football.

 Players must play with and against players only from their own age range, as per Football Association and Competition rules.

-Each team must have a squad no greater than double the size of the team per age.
+Each team must not have a squad greater than double the size of the team per age.